Lil Baby: 2018–2019: Drip Harder and Street Gossip

 After Lil Baby released Harder Than Ever, he released the collaborative mixtape Drip Harder with Gunna on October 5, 2018.
 The lead single, "Drip Too Hard" went on to become certified Diamond by the RIAA and 4× Platinum by Music Canada.
 The song peaked at number 4 on the Billboard Hot 100 and was nominated for Best Rap/Sung Performance at the 62nd Annual Grammy Awards.
 The mixtape was released under the labels Quality Control, YSL Records and Motown/Capitol.

 In September 2018, Baby appeared on the Adult Swim television series FishCenter Live.
 In November 2018, he released his mixtape Street Gossip.
 In December 2018, Baby collaborated with Yung Gravy on the latter's single, "Alley Oop".

 He starred in the 2019 film How High 2, a sequel to the 2001 stoner film How High, which premiered in April 2019, on MTV.
 In June 2019, Baby and Future released a single titled "Out the Mud".
 In July 2019, Lil Baby appeared alongside DaBaby on the single "Baby", released on Quality Control's second studio album, Control the Streets, Volume 2.
 The song peaked at number 21 on the Billboard Hot 100.

 In November 2019, Baby released his single "Woah" as the lead single for his second studio album My Turn.
 The song peaked at number 15 on the Billboard Hot 100.
-Baby was featured on YouTuber KSI's track "Down Like That" with Rick Ross and British producer S-X, and performed it for KSI's 2018 boxing match against Logan Paul.
+Baby was featured on YouTuber KSI's track "Down Like That" with Rick Ross and British producer S-X, and performed it for KSI's boxing match against Logan Paul.
 In November 2019, Baby released a song from the film Queen & Slim titled "Catch the Sun", which subsequently appeared on My Turn.

-2020–present: My Turn, The Voice of the Heroes, and It's Only Me
+2020–2022: My Turn, The Voice of the Heroes, and It's Only Me

-In January 2020, Lil Baby released the second single, "Sum 2 Prove", for his album, and it reached number 16 on the Hot 100.
+In January 2020, Lil Baby released the second single ("Sum 2 Prove"), for his at-the-time upcoming album, and it reached number 16 on the Hot 100.
 The album, My Turn, was released in February 2020, and debuted at number one on the US Billboard 200.
 It features guest appearances from Gunna, 42 Dugg, Future, Lil Uzi Vert, Lil Wayne, Moneybagg Yo, Young Thug and Rylo Rodriguez.
 My Turn produced 12 songs that appeared the Billboard Hot 100 chart, giving him a career total of 47 songs on the chart, tying him with Prince and Paul McCartney.

 Following the release of the album's deluxe version on May 1, My Turn returned to the top spot on the Billboard 200.
 In June 2020, Lil Baby released the political track "The Bigger Picture", amid the George Floyd protests.
 The song debuted at number three on the Billboard Hot 100, becoming Lil Baby's highest-charting song as a lead artist.